Bae Doona: 2014–2017: Return to South Korea

+2018–present: Continued success

 In June 2018, Bae was one of 14 professionals from the Korean film industry invited to join the Academy of Motion Picture Arts and Sciences (AMPAS).
 The same year, she starred in crime thriller The Drug King.
 She also starred in both seasons of the 2019 Netflix period zombie series Kingdom, and romance drama Matrimonial Chaos, a remake of the Japanese television series of the same name.

-Bae also starred in a French-speaking role in the romcom #JeSuisLa in 2019, starring alongside Alain Chabat.
+Bae also starred in a French-speaking role in the romantic comedy film Je Suis La in 2019, starring alongside Alain Chabat.
 She was cast in the 2021 Netflix sci-fi thriller The Silent Sea, alongside Gong Yoo, Lee Moo-saeng and Kim Sun-young.
 In 2022, she returned to the big screen with two films: Jung Ju-ri's Next Sohee, and Hirokazu Kore-eda's Broker.

 On March 3, 2023, Bae signed with Goodman Story Entertainment.